GiacomoAdamo/SVM/README.md

 # SVM

-In this project MultiLayer Perceptron (MLP) and Radial Basis Function (RBF) neural networks for 2D function regression are implemented from scratch.
-For the RBF a Gaussian Kernel was employed.
+In this project are implemented different optimization methods for training Support Vector Machines (supervised learning) in order to solve a classification problem that distinguishes between images of handwritten digits from the MNIST database.

 ## Description

-For these network, three different optimization techniques are tested:
+For the SVMs, three different optimization techniques are tested:
  - Full Minimization
- - Two blocks method
+ - Decomposition method
- - Decomposition method (only MLP)
+ - Most Violating Pair Decomposition

 For each method a detailed explanation is provided in the sections below.

+In this project is also implemented a multiclass SVM using the "One Against One” procedure (OAO).

 ### Target problem